mailvelope/keyserver/README.md

 ## Setup SMTP user

 The key server uses [nodemailer](https://nodemailer.com) to send out emails upon public key upload to verify email address ownership.
-To test this feature locally, open the `credentials.json` file and change the `user@gmail.com` to your Gmail test account.
-Be sure that `smtp.user` and `sender.email` match.
+To test this feature locally, open the `credentials.json` file and change the `smtp.user` and `smtp.pass` attributes to your Gmail test account.
+Make sure that `smtp.user` and `sender.email` match.
 Otherwise the Gmail SMTP server will block any emails you try to send.
-Also, be sure to enable the "less secure apps" in the Gmail security settings.
-You can read how to do this in the [Nodemailer documentation](https://nodemailer.com/using-gmail/).
+Also, make sure to enable `Allow less secure apps` in the [Gmail security settings](https://myaccount.google.com/security#connectedapps).
+You can read more on this in the [Nodemailer documentation](https://nodemailer.com/using-gmail/).

 For production you should use a service like [Amazon SES](https://aws.amazon.com/ses/), [Mailgun](https://www.mailgun.com/) or [Sendgrid](https://sendgrid.com/solutions/transactional-email/).
 Nodemailer supports all of these out of the box.